-In the Layer Controls tab, change the Levels menu item to change the vertical level displayed in the Main Display.
-You can also click the Cycle checkbox to animate through the levels in the vertical.
+Click on the Level II Radar Data label in the right legend to access the Layer Controls tab, change the Levels menu item to change the vertical level displayed in the Main Display.
+Click the Cycle checkbox to animate through the levels in the vertical.

 The Display Mode can be changed to Mesh or Points.
-This can make it easier to see any display that may otherwise be hidden underneath the radar display.
+These modes make it easier to see any display that may otherwise be hidden underneath the radar display.

 Displaying Level II radar images: Volume Scan The Volume Scan display is used to visualize the 3-dimensional characteristics of radar data in all directions from the location of the radar.
 Every elevation angle included with the data will be used to create this display.
 This is similar to the Radar Sweep View in 3D display, with the exception that this display plots data for every elevation angle at once.
 In order to be able to visualize data from various elevation angles at once, the data is displayed as points instead of as a solid surface.